 - You as an applicant should take care of clarifying any potential ethical and legal concerns

 There will not be any significant difference between our pro bono penetration test and our usual commercial engagements except that you do not have to pay anything!
 However, in contrast to our commercial tests, you must agree to allow Hackmanit to publish the unfiltered version of our penetration test report.
-We will do this after you have fixed the vulnerabilities or, at the latest, after 90 days from informing you of the vulnerabilities.
+We will do this after you have fixed the weaknesses or, at the latest, after 90 days from informing you of the weaknesses.